Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Preprocessing Under the Jaillet-Lu LP

 \section{Preprocessing Under the Jaillet-Lu LP}

-When we use the Jaillet-Lu LP to bound the offline optimal, we can preprocess the solution to make it satisfy some new constraints, while the objective remains unchanged and all original constraints still hold.
-This on the one hand facilitates designing our algorithm, and on the other hand characterizes the worst instances we need to face.
+When we use the Jaillet-Lu LP to bound the offline optimum, we can preprocess the solution to make it satisfy some new constraints, while the objective remains unchanged and all original constraints still hold.
+This on the one hand helps in designing our algorithm, and on the other hand characterizes the worst instances an online algorithm needs to consider.

 For each online vertex type $i$ such that $x_i<\lambda_i$, we add $m=\max\{\lceil\lambda_i-x_i\rceil,2\}$ dummy\footnote{For a dummy vertex, the weights of its incident edges are $0$, and its initial flow is $0$.} offline vertices connecting to $i$, each with a flow $\frac{\lambda_i-x_i}{m}$.
 The new dummy vertices satisfy Constraint \eqref{eqn:yj-0} since $m\ge 2$.
-It's easy to check that other constraints of the Jaillet-Lu LP still hold and we have:
+It's straightforward to check that other constraints of the Jaillet-Lu LP still hold and we have:

 Then we add two more dummy offline vertices, and one dummy online vertex type with a flow $1-x_j$ to every offline vertex $j$ (including the two dummy offline vertices), which has an appropriate arrival rate satisfying Equation \eqref{eqn:xi}.
 Since the arrival rate of this new vertex is at least $2$, it won't contribute to Constraint \eqref{eqn:yj-0} for any offline vertex.
 After that, all constraints of the Jaillet-Lu LP and Equation \eqref{eqn:xi} still hold, and we have: